neondatabase/website/content/docs/guides/rails-migrations.md

 ### Generate models and migrations

-Let's create models for our application.
+Next, we will create the data models for our application.
 Run the following commands to generate the `Author` and `Book` models:

 ```bash
 rails generate model Author name:string bio:text